California Invitational Berkeley Debate

 Win/Loss

 In my opinion, the Pro (Affirmative) has the burden to prove the resolution.
-I'm a blank slate as much as possible, so I don't know anything until you tell me.
-I ask that you point out any misinformation from your opponent.
-Overall, I base victory on the number and weight of arguments, and for me, contentions/arguments should carry through from start to finish.
+I'm a blank slate as much as possible, so I don't know anything until you tell me; in addition, I ask that you point out any misinformation from your opponent.
+Overall, I base victory on the number and weight of arguments, and for me, contentions/arguments should carry through from start to finish (constructive to final focus).

 Speaker Scores